 Cal State L.A. alumnus and international businessman Isaac Larian told graduating students on Friday that they can be successful if they work hard, follow their dreams and have confidence in their abilities.

 Larian was the keynote speaker during the College of Engineering, Computer Science, and Technology’s Commencement at the University Athletic Stadium.
 The celebration attracted thousands of students, family and friends.

 “Everything in life happens for a reason,” Larian said, recounting lessons he learned from his childhood growing up in a hardscrabble neighborhood in Tehran, Iran to his experiences dealing with executives in the rough and tumble world of international business.

 Larian came to the United States at the age of 17 with $750 in his pocket.
 He worked at night parking cars and washing dishes while attending Cal State L.A. during the day.
 In 1978, he graduated with a Bachelor of Science in civil engineering.

 After graduating, Larian launched a business selling brass lawn ornaments and later expanded into importing electronics, including Nintendo’s early hand-held video game systems.
 He is chief executive officer of MGA Entertainment, a toy company that designed the successful Bratz Dolls, Moxy Girlz and Teenz.

-He was named last year on the Forbes Billionaires List, and he was honored with Cal State L.A.’s Alumnus of the Year award in 2005.
+He was named last year on the Forbes Billionaires List, and he was honored with Cal State L.A.’s Distinguished Alumnus award in 2004.